sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always use `501 Not Implemented` when the server does not support the functionality required to fulfill the request.
+### Always use `501 Not Implemented` when the server does not support the functionality required to fulfill the request
 Use the `501 Not Implemented` status code to indicate that the server does not support the functionality required to fulfill the request.
 This status code is used when the server recognizes the request method but lacks the ability to fulfill it.
 It tells the client that the server does not support the functionality necessary to process the request.
 This can happen if